jacobin

 Welcome to Jacobin JVM

-Jacobin is an implementation of the JVM specification for Java 17.
-It is written entirely in Go with no dependencies.
+Jacobin is an implementation of the JVM specification for Java 21.
+It is written entirely in Go with no non-Go dependencies.

-Due to our desire for an utterly reliable product, Jacobin is heavily tested during development.
-As of February 2024, the test code is 322% the size of the production code and consists of more than 700 tests.
+Due to our desire for a strong, reliable product, Jacobin is heavily tested during development.
+As of September 2024, the test code is 233% the size of the production code and consists of more than 850 tests.
 We’re committed to increasing these numbers.
 When Jacobin advances some more, we intend to run the OpenJDK test suites against it.

 Current Status

 The current status is shown here.
 Updates are also posted in realtime on the Jacobin Twitter account.There are currently no packaged releases of Jacobin available (although you can always compile the code).
-We’ll issue releases when Jacobin is mature enough to run classes as expected.
+We’ll issue releases when Jacobin is mature enough for beta testers to be able to run classes as expected.

 At present, all tasks and defects are logged in an instance of JetBrains’ YouTrack (kindly provided at no cost).
 The task numbers appear at the start of the comment for every commit and push.
 The GitHub ‘issues’ facility is used strictly for issues posted by users.
 This design allows users to find solutions without needing to dig through numerous unrelated matters.